Kayuemkhan/Kayuemkhan/README.md

 #### Who I am?
 - A software developer based in **[Dhaka](https://en.wikipedia.org/wiki/Dhaka), [Bangladesh](https://en.wikipedia.org/wiki/Bangladesh).**
-- Have 3 years of hands-on experience in **software development, team management**
+- Have 3 years+ of hands-on experience in **software development, and team management**
 - Developed products for **fintech, retail,** and **Restaurants** business domains.
 - Have built **native, hybrid,** and **web** apps targeting **multi-platform** and **cross-platform** ecosystems in **MVVM** architectures.